BLUG/hugo-web/content/talk/2017-10-varnish.md

 +++
 date = "2017-10-26T18:30:00+02:00"
 end = "2017-10-26T20:00:00+02:00"
-title = "BLUG 26.
-Oktober 2017 - Lessons learned - 11 years of Varnish Cache"
-abstract = "This talk is about how the world has changed and how the Varnish software and the Varnish project has changed as a result over the last 11 years." abstract_short = "" authors = ["Poul-Henning Kamp"] event = "BLUG Last Thursday" event_url = "http://meetu.ps/3dRZh3" location = "Bergen Offentlige Bibliotek"
+title = "Lessons learned – 11 years of Varnish Cache" abstract = "This talk is about how the world has changed and how the Varnish software and the Varnish project has changed as a result over the last 11 years." abstract_short = "" authors = ["Poul-Henning Kamp"] event = "BLUG Last Thursday" event_url = "http://meetu.ps/3dRZh3" location = "Bergen Offentlige Bibliotek" language = "en"

 selected = true
 math = true